Virus Info

 • Trojan:

 Software that breaks through computer security and disguises itself as something benign, such as a game or directory lister.
 Trojans do not replicate themselves and are usually installed by "freeware and shareware" programs.
-They are detected as backdoor.
+They are detected as back door.

 How to tell if a PC has a Virus